sergeypashkov/tf-github-repository/README.md

-# GitHub Repository Terraform Module
+# GitHub Repository Terraform Module Extended

 This Terraform module creates a private repository on GitHub, and adds a deploy key to it.
+Optionally, can copy YAML config files to the repository.

 ## Usage